krypciak-zz/mcmpc-keyboardgen/README.md

 }

 ```
-Make sure that `FUNCTIONS_DIR` is a valid directory.
+Make sure that `FUNCTIONS_DIR` is a valid directory that exists.

 <br>